We’ve just made it easier for developers to authenticate and test API calls with their own applications.

 If you have any questions, please drop them in the comments or use our contact form to reach us.

-6 thoughts on “Authentication improvements for testing your apps
+6 responses to “Authentication improvements for testing your apps”

 Developers interested in contributing to the WordPress mobile apps can now connect to WordPress.com with their own account.
 More details to follow on how to set up the individual projects.